jackyzha0/quartz/content/notes/checklists.md

 many simple problems with many steps are error prone. people forget steps. they are amenable to "forcing functions": straightforward solutions that force the necessary behaviour

 always a decision: follow protocol or just do it ⇒ get the stupid stuff right but allow room for creativity and individual judgement

+checklists in building:
+- used to be a "master builder who knew everything"
+- building became very complex
+- people and to specialize and work together
+- e.g., labour, archiecture, engineering
+- use checklists to organise
+	- construction tasks checklist
+	- communication task checklist

+van halen m&m clause
+- a bowl of m&m'm backstage with brown candies removed
+- van halen was the first band to take huge productions into tertiary third level markets
+- the contract rider was huge
+- buried somewhere in the middle of it was the m&m clause
+- if they find a brown m&m they line check the entire production and pretty much 100% of the time they find something wrong

+> [!QUOTE] under conditions of true complexity—where the knowledge required exceeds that of any individual and unpredictability reigns—efforts to dictate every step from the center will fail.
+People need room to act and adapt.
+Yet they cannot succeed as isolated individuals, either—that is anarchy.
+Instead, they require a seemingly contradictory mix of freedom and expectation—expectation to coordinate, for example, and also to measure progress toward common goals